 Apparently those ads didn’t pay off, since Milwaukee’s Miller bought the Meister Bräu brand and recipes in the ’70s.
 The Peter Hand Brewery in Chicago was shut down and demolished shortly thereafter.
 Interestingly, Miller kept the Meister Bräu Lite recipe and renamed it Miller Lite.
 The rest, as they say, is flavorless piss water history.

 Chicago Breweries Today

 These days, the Chicago beer scene is all about microbrews and craft beers.
-Local craft operations like Metropolitan Brewing (which guests recently visited on our bus tour of Logan Square) have cut into the dominance of the conglomerate macro-breweries.
+Local craft operations like Metropolitan Brewing (which you can visit with us on a custom private tour of Chicago neighborhoods) have cut into the dominance of the conglomerate macro-breweries.
 Of course, some local brands, most notably Goose Island, have gone corporate.
 Still, many a local Chicago brewery hang on to their hard-fought independence.
 Indeed, Revolution Brewing has grown enough to start shipping its locally iconic Anti-Hero IPA out of state.
 It seems that the Chicago breweries of today have learned the lessons of the past.

-– Alex Bean, Chicago Detours Content Manager and Tour Guide0
+– Alex Bean, Chicago Detours Content Manager and Tour Guide

 Chicago Detours is a boutique tour company passionate about connecting people to places and each other through the power of storytelling.
 We bring curious people to explore, learn and interact with Chicago’s history, architecture and culture through in-person private group tours, content production, and virtual tours.